 With practice and the willingness to let your emotions go, you can distance yourself from them.
 They don’t have to take up your whole being.

 Once your emotions reduce a little, pay more attention to what you’re thinking.

 Dealing with your thoughts

 Some of your thoughts may be unpleasant: resentful, full of bitterness and blame.
-Others may question whether others care about you.
-Or you may be thinking you’ll never be able to progress if others resist you changing.
+Some of your thoughts may question whether others care about you.
+Or you may be thinking it’s hopeless to try to change if others resist your efforts.